amustafa9/amustafa9.github.io/_includes/projects.md

-<h3 style="margin: 0px 10px 10px 0px;">Efficient Training Sample Selection for Seismic Interpretation using Active Learning</h3>
+<h3 style="margin: 0px 10px 10px 0px;">1.
+Efficient Training Sample Selection for Seismic Interpretation using Active Learning</h3>
 <img src="./assets/teaser/geo-al.png" class="teaser img-fluid z-depth-1" style="width=100%;height=100%">
 Machine learning-assisted seismic interpretation tasks require large quantities of labeled data annotated by expert interpreters, which is a costly and time-consuming process.
 Where existing works to minimize dependence on labeled data assume the data annotation process to already be completed, active learning---a field of machine learning---works by selecting the most important training samples for the interpreter to annotate in real time simultaneously with the training of the interpretation model itself, thereby reducing cost and effort to produce annotated training samples while minimizing the negative impact on performance.
 We develop a unique and first-of-a-kind active learning framework for seismic facies interpretation using the manifold learning properties of deep autoencoders.